family-recipes-buildweek/Rogelio-Caballero-front-end/README.md

 Pitch: Anyone can go get a cookbook these days, but i want to store my family recipes, handed down.

 MVP: Ability to enter new recipe, and delete it.
-Abilty to sort through the recieps
+Ability to sort through the recieps

 Stretch Goals: Ability to upload pictures of the original recipe.